-I am currently working on two books, each associated with one of these goals: 'Art after Aesthetics?
-A Critique of Theories of Art after Modernism' and 'On Photography'.
-Both involve substantive engagement with recent art.
-Artists whose work has been important for these projects and also figures in the publications below include: Brian Barry, Lawrence Weiner, Art & Language, Sol LeWitt, Adrian Piper, Richard Long, Martin Creed and Jeremy Deller; James Welling, Jeff Wall, James Coleman, Thomas Ruff, Rineke Dijkstra, Lee Friedlander, Ed Ruscha; Gerhard Richter, Chuck Close, William Kentridge, and Phillip Guston.
+There is a book project associated with each of these goals.
+The former, 'Art after Aesthetics?
+A Critique of Theories of Art after Modernism,' is in progress.
+The latter, 'On Photography: A Philosophical Inquiry,' has recently appeared.
+Both involve substantive engagement with recent art and photography.
+Artists whose work has been important for these projects, and also figures in the publications below, includes: (1) Brian Barry, Lawrence Weiner, Art & Language, Sol LeWitt, Adrian Piper, Richard Long, Martin Creed and Jeremy Deller; and (2) Ed Ruscha, James Welling, Jeff Wall, James Coleman, Thomas Ruff, Rineke Dijkstra, Lee Friedlander, Gerhard Richter, Chuck Close and William Kentridge.

 From 2004-2012 I was a member of the British Society of Aesthetics executive committee, from 2008-12 as Chair of the Society.
 I have been a Leverhulme Senior Research Fellow, 2004-5, and Humboldt Experienced Researcher at the Institut für Philosophie, Goethe Universität, Frankfurt, 2012-13.
 From 2007-11 I was Co-Director, with Margaret Iversen (Dept of Art History & Theory, University of Essex), of the AHRC research project, ‘Aesthetics after Photography.'
 There have been three special journal issues, various publications and conferences, and an exhibition associated with this project.
-I have been a member of the AHRC's Peer Review College since 2010.
+I was a member of the AHRC's Peer Review College, between 2010-14.

-I am happy to consider applications from PhD students wishing to work on projects related to any area of my research.
+I am happy to consider PhD applications from candidates wishing to work in related areas of research.

 'On the Very Idea of "Political" Art: the Curious Case of Jeremy Deller' (journal article)

-On Photography: A Philosophical Inquiry, forthcoming with Routledge, October 2017 (in press).
+On Photography: A Philosophical Inquiry, London: Routledge, October 2017: here

 2. Edited Collections and Special Journal Issues